yugabyte/ybu/TFE/YBU-31/ybu-31.md

 As an engineer, I want to install Yugabyte Platform on AWS to demonstrate how to deploy a three node cluster in a multi-zone topology.
 ## Prerequisites

-Before creating a universe, the cloud provider environment must first be configured according to the specifications found on the [Yugabyte Technical Field enablement lab.](YBU-59) This is to secure the database as well as create access points in the VPC to allow YugabyteDB to connect and communicate with the different nodes in the cluster.
+Before creating a universe, the cloud provider environment must first be configured according to the specifications found in a previous Yugabyte Technical Field enablement lab.
+This is to secure the database as well as create access points in the VPC to allow YugabyteDB to connect and communicate with the different nodes in the cluster.

 > **Important:** Make a careful note whatever region that contains the VPC will be where the EC2 instance will be launched.

 In this lab, you will focus on deployment with AWS.

-## Checklist of necessary steps to install Yugabyte Platform
+## Checklist of Steps to Install Yugabyte Platform

 * Complete AWS prerequisites (IAM role, access keys, Routing Table entry, Security Group, VPC + subnets, Internet Gateway).
 Details can be found in the lab YBU-59.